arielgabbay/tau-0368.3539/README.md

 ```
 ctf/
-	group_masks - mask values for ports for the group servers
+	server/ - file for running the target server(s)
+		cert.crt - certificate file
+		priv.key.pem - private key
+		pubkey.bin - public key of the server
 	stage_XX/ - the directory for stage XX of the CTF
-		flag - a file containing the flag for this stage
+		port - the port on which the server for this stage listens
-		queries - the number of queries needed to decrypt enc.bin
-		port - the port to be published (each groups XORs with its mask)
 		stage_XX.zip - the file given to the groups in the CTF
-		group/ - a directory with the files given to the group
-			enc.bin - PKCS encryption of the flag
-			pubkey.bin - public key of the server
-		server/ - files for running the stage's target server
-			cert.crt - certificate file
-			priv.key.pem - private key
 scripts/
 	build_servers.sh
 	run_servers.sh